accelazh/ceph-allinone/README.md

 vim ./config.sh
 ```

 At last, config and start services.
 No sudo is needed to run this command.
 You will get prompt if need permission.
+At any time you can run this command again, even after error occurred, to re-install again.

 ```bash
 ./config-all.sh
 ```

 If `config-all.sh` says 'success' in the end and how-to-use is printed out, it means installation successfully completed and you get the ceph storage cluster functional and working.
 If you `ps -ef | grep ceph`, you should see ceph-mon and ceph-osd processes running.

+Note that no service are installed into /etc/init.d or system service.
+You will have to use start-*/stop-* scripts to manage them.

 Optional Usage
 ---------------------------------------